damao2/Gemma-2-2B-Toolformer/SETUP.md

   --model_path ../../models/gemma_2b_toolformer_merged_v4
 ```

-This script will prompt for an example input like
+This script will take prompt as input like
 `I'd like to know the result of 649 / 821.` and show the model’s tool call.

 ### 4.3 Transcoder / DeltaTranscoder Finetuning (Optional)